rynpsc/accordion/README.md

 ## Requirements

-This package is distributed in commonjs, umd and ES module format.
-It is written in ES2020 syntax and requires the following browser APIs:
+This package is written and distributed in ES module format, as well as commonjs and umd for legacy support.
+It is written using ES2020 syntax and features, and requires the following browser APIs:

 - CustomEvent
 - Element.classList
 - HTMLOrForeignElement.dataset
-- Element​.query​SelectorAll
+- Element.querySelectorAll
 - Window.requestAnimation

+ES module format should be the preferred format for consuming.
+If using umd you'll need to use `accordion.accordion`, `accordion.instances` and `accordion.getInstanceById`.

 ## License